snkashis/android-docs/src/pages/mapbox-services/overview/directions.md

 ### Directions response

-If the call was successful, you can access the API's returned response inside of `onResponse`.
+You can access the API's returned response inside of `onResponse`, if the call was successful.

 - not all request have a result, go through potential outcomes (usage of `code`)
 - waypoints inside response (original points snapped to route and with additional info)

-Like all API calls inside of Mapbox Services, the response will come inside a Retrofit callback.
+The response will come inside a Retrofit callback, similar to all of the Mapbox Services SDK's API calls.

 - convert line geometry to a lineString